A recent California online sports betting initiative leads with support from local cities. But can cities really back ballot measures?

 The Southern California cities of Gardena and Inglewood formed the group in November 2019.
 San Jose and Colma, an unincorporated town in Northern California, joined in 2020.

 These are all California cities with cardrooms.
-Many cities with cardrooms generate a significant percentage of operating expenses from cardroom tax revenue.
+Many cities generate a significant percentage of operating expenses from California cardroom tax revenue.

 On the other hand, the tribal sports betting initiative already qualified for the ballot offers no new revenue for cities and gives tribes an avenue to shut down current cardroom offerings.
 This would take significant funds away from cities with cardrooms.